Gallbladder is a small, pear-shaped organ, located at the upper right part of the abdomen below the liver.

 Whenever there is excessive cholesterol deposit, it gets hardened and forms Gallstones.
 These are of varying sizes ranging from the size of a grain to the size of a golf ball.
 Also, there may be multiple gallstones present at the same time.

-If a person feels severe symptoms of gallstone, he/she is advised to undergo gall bladder stone removal surgery.
+If a person feels severe symptoms of gallstone, he/she is advised to undergo gallbladder removal surgery.
 Otherwise, if these stones do not cause any problems, there may not require any treatment.

 Types of Gall Bladder Stones :

 There are basically Two Types of Gallstones :

 Cholesterol stones: Usually yellow-green in colour, they are the most common gallstones found.
 Excessive concentration of bile in gall bladder leads to formation of yellow cholesterol stones.

 Pigment stones: Small and darker ones, these stones are formed of bilirubin.
 Bilirubin comes from bile which is produced by the liver and gets stored in the gallbladder.

 Gallbladder Stones Causes :

 There is no clear thought on what exactly leads to the development of gallstones.
 However, there are a few theories, based on which doctors carry forward the treatment.

 Presence of Excessive Cholesterol in Bile : Bile present in gallbladder has the ability to dissolve the cholesterol released by our liver.
 However, if the quantity of cholesterol released is much more than the bile can process, the excess cholesterol crystallizes and turns into hard yellow coloured stones.